cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 VSCMatured packets will always be handled immediately upon being received by the provider.

 Note [spec](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md#consumer-initiated-slashing).
 Specifically the section on _VSC Maturity and Slashing Order_.
-Previously the onus was on the provider to maintain this property via its queuing.
-Now the onus will be on the consumer to send packets in the correct order and block packet sending as needed.
-Then the ordered IBC channel will ensure that the packets are received in the correct order on the provider.
+Previously the onus was on the provider to maintain this property via queuing packets and handling them FIFO.

+Now this property will be maintained by the consumer sending packets in the correct order, and blocking the sending of VSCMatured packets as needed.
+Then, the ordered IBC channel will ensure that Slash/VSCMatured packets are received in the correct order on the provider.

 The provider's main responsibility regarding throttling will now be to determine if a recv slash packet can be handled via slash meter etc., and appropriately ack to the sending consumer.

+### Why the provider can handle VSCMatured packets immediately

+First we answer, what does a VSCMatured packet communicate to the provider?
+A VSCMatured packet communicates that a VSC has been applied to a consumer long enough that infractions committed on the consumer could have been submitted.

+If the consumer is following the queuing/blocking protocol described.
+No bad behavior occurs, `VSC Maturity and Slashing Order` property is maintained.

+If a consumer sends VSCMatured packets too leniently: The consumer is malicious and sending duplicate vsc matured packets, or sending the packets sooner than the ccv protocol specifies.
+In this scenario, the provider needs to handle vsc matured packets immediately to prevent DOS, state bloat, or other issues.
+The only possible negative outcome is that the malicious consumer may not be able to jail a validator who should have been jailed.
+The malicious behavior only creates a negative outcome for the chain that is being malicious.

+If a consumer blocks the sending of VSCMatured packets: The consumer is malicious and blocking vsc matured packets that should have been sent.
+This will block unbonding only up until the VSC timeout period has elapsed.
+At that time, the consumer is removed.
+Again the malicious behavior only creates a negative outcome for the chain that is being malicious.

 ### Splitting of PRs